Shriyash1234/Yearbook-23/README.md

 # Yearbook-23
-Official website of yearbook 2022 (IIT Gandhinagar)
+Official website of yearbook 2023 (IIT Gandhinagar)

 Technologies used:
-1.HTML,CSS,JS

-2.Bootstrap,jQuery

-3.Nodejs:Express,ejs,expression-session,body-parser,mongoose,passport-google-oauth2
+1. React.js, and its libararies for frontend

+3.Nodejs:Express for the backend

-4.Datbase:MongoDB,Json data
+4.Database:MongoDB,Json data

-Hosted using cpanel at: https://students.iitgn.ac.in/yearbook/2023
+Hosted using cpanel at: https://students.iitgn.ac.in/yearbook/2023 Backend is hosted on render.

 Front page